 \chapter{Examples}

 Let $G$ be a finite group.
 Let $\rho_1,\ldots,\rho_h$ be irreducible representations of $G$ over $\mathbb C$ with corresponding characters $\chi_1,\ldots,\chi_h$.
 We know that the number $h$ is equal to the number of conjugacy classes in $G$.
 We can make use of this information about $G$ and make a {\bf character table} of $G$.
-The character table is a matrix of size $h\times h$ of which rows are labeled as characters and columns as conjugacy classes.
+The character table is a matrix of size $h\times h$ of which rows are labelled as characters and columns as conjugacy classes.
 3mm

 2mm where $g_1,g_2,\ldots$ denote representative of the conjugacy class and $r_i$ denotes the number of elements in the conjugacy class of $g_i$.
-The following proposition summarizes the results proved about characters.
-We also recal the inner product on $\mathbb C[G]$ defined by $\langle f_1,f_2\rangle = \frac{1}{|G|}\sum_{t\in G} f_1(t)\overline{f_2(t)}$. \begin{proposition} With the notation as above we have, \begin{enumerate} \item The number of conjugacy classes is same as the number of irreducible characters which is same as the number of non-isomorphic irreducible representations. \item Two representations are isomorphic if and only if their characters are equal. \item A representation $\rho$ with character $\chi$ is irreducible if and only if $\langle \chi,\chi\rangle =1$. \item $|G|=n_1^2+n_2^2+\cdots +n_h^2$ where $n_1=1$. \item The characters form orthonormal basis of $\mathcal H$, i.e.,
+The following proposition summarizes the results proved about the characters.
+We also recall the inner product on $\mathbb C[G]$ defined by $\langle f_1,f_2\rangle = \frac{1}{|G|}\sum_{t\in G} f_1(t)\overline{f_2(t)}$. \begin{proposition} With the notation as above, we have, \begin{enumerate} \item The number of conjugacy classes is the same as the number of irreducible characters which is the same as the number of non-isomorphic irreducible representations. \item Two representations are isomorphic if and only if their characters are equal. \item A representation $\rho$ with character $\chi$ is irreducible if and only if $\langle \chi,\chi\rangle =1$. \item $|G|=n_1^2+n_2^2+\cdots +n_h^2$ where $n_1=1$ corresponds to the trivial character. \item The characters form an orthonormal basis of $\mathcal H$, i.e.,

-That is, the rows of the charcater table are orthonormal. \item The columns of the character table also form an orthogonal set, i.e., and
+That is, the rows of the character table are orthonormal. \item The columns of the character table also form an orthogonal set, i.e., and

-where $g_l$ and $g_m$ are representative of different conjugacy class. \item The character table matrix is an invertible matrix. \item The degree of irreducible representations divide the order of th group, i.e., $n_i\mid |G|$. \end{enumerate} \end{proposition} The proof of the last statement will be done later.
+where $g_l$ and $g_m$ are representative of different conjugacy classes. \item The character table matrix is an invertible matrix. \item The degree of irreducible representations divide the order of the group, i.e., $n_i\mid |G|$. \end{enumerate} \end{proposition} The proof of the last statement will be done later.

-{\bf Warning :} If character table of two groups are same that does not imply that the groups are isomorphic.
+{\bf Warning :} If the character table of two groups are the same that does not imply that the groups are isomorphic.
 Look at the character tables of $Q_8$ and $D_4$.
-In fact, all groups of order $p^3$ have same character table (find a reference for this).
+In fact, all non-Abelian groups of order $p^3$ (there are two non-isomorphic ones) have the same character table (find a reference for this).